 a.
 Enter a sample log.

 b.
-Enter the regular extraction expression manually.
+Enter a regex manually.

-Example 1: Original timestamp:
+Example 1: original timestamp:

-Example 2: Original timestamp:
+Example 2: original timestamp:

-Example 3: Original timestamp:
+Example 3: original timestamp:

 Second can be used as the unit of log time.
 If the time is entered in a wrong format, the collection time is used as the log time.